OpenEvalProject/evals/manuscripts/elife-11159/v2/manuscript.md

 Male hummingbirds are extremely aggressive towards conspecifics (Kodric-Brown and Brown, 1978; Carpenter et al., 1983) and other species of hummingbirds (Stiles and Wolf, 1970; Wolf et al., 1976).
 The most territorial species will vigorously defend territories (Carpenter et al., 1983) and lekking sites (Rico-Guevara and Araya-Salas, 2015).
 In staged competition studies, paired hummingbirds will also establish and defend territories (Tiebout, 1993).
 We originally intended to use competition to elicit high levels of flight activity and maneuvering performance in territorial male Anna's hummingbirds (Stiles, 1982).
 However, we found that competitor presence affected only a small number of the maneuvering performance metrics that we measured.
 Pitch-down velocity increased with competition whereas horizontal acceleration and deceleration actually decreased.
 We do not know why these three metrics (in addition to PRT%; see below) were strongly affected by competition or why they were affected in the directions observed.
 However, there are several possible causes for why competitor presence did not affect the other metrics: 1) we were unable to elicit a high level of competition or territoriality; 2) the birds may have worked out dominance without the aggressive interactions normally seen outdoors; and/or 3) the interactions required to establish dominance may have been very brief (Maynard Smith, 1974) such that they comprised only a minuscule sample of the maneuvers we analyzed.
 This experiment was not designed to study the effects of maneuvering performance on competitive success, although this represents an important topic for future investigation.
 Laboratory performance tests do not always reflect field behavior (Irschick, 2003) and outdoor studies of maneuvering performance will be important for understanding the role of maneuverability in competitive interactions.
 Recent advances in video tracking (Theriault et al., 2014; Shelton et al., 2014) should make it possible to track individuals for multiple measurements.

 The most substantial result of competitor presence was the increase in the use of arcing over pitch-roll turns.
 These two types of turns represent different strategies for changing direction that differ in duration and amount of heading change.
-Arcing turns require less time but are used for smaller heading changes, whereas pitch-roll turns are longer but can be used to change heading by 180° (
+Arcing turns require less time but are used for smaller heading changes, whereas pitch-roll turns are longer but can be used to change heading by 180° (Figure 7).
+Given that hummingbird agonistic interactions can involve direct contact and stabbing with bills (Tiebout, 1993; Clark and Russell, 2012; Rico-Guevara and Araya-Salas, 2015), slow turns in place could make a bird more vulnerable during competition.

 ![Figure 7.](https://cdn.elifesciences.org/articles/11159/elife-11159-fig7-v2.jpg)

 **Figure 7.:** Representative examples of arcing (a) and pitch-roll (b) turns are depicted from the above perspective.
 Arcing turns (Arc; orange) and pitch-roll turns (PRT; green) differed in the degrees turned (c) and elapsed time (d).
 Circles represent bird-trial means (n = 52) with grand means indicated with black lines.
 Histograms for the pooled dataset of all maneuvers are given on the right.
-The outliers for degrees turned in pitch-roll turns were included when calculating the grand means but not in the model analyses (Table 4).DOI: http://dx.doi.org/10.7554/eLife.11159.016
+The outliers for degrees turned in pitch-roll turns were included when calculating the grand means but not in the model analyses (Table 4).

 The relative use of arcing and pitch-roll turns was the only metric in our study that was influenced by all of morphology, burst muscle capacity, and competitor presence.
 The minimum radius of an arcing turn is limited by the maximum centripetal acceleration that a bird can generate while maintaining lift.
 The speed of a pitch-roll turn is limited by the ability to decelerate and then accelerate.
 Birds with higher wing aspect ratio may have preferred arcing turns because they were able to generate higher centripetal accelerations.
 Birds with higher burst muscle capacity may have favored pitch-roll turns because they had higher accelerating and decelerating performance.
 These observations suggest the hypothesis that high aspect ratio and high burst capacity enhance maneuverability.
 This hypothesis could be evaluated by comparing hummingbird species that differ in wing shape, foraging strategy, and burst capacity (Altshuler et al., 2004b; 2010a; Altshuler, 2006; Kruyt et al., 2014).